Zekaric/ProjectMIFF/MIFF_Mixed_Information_File_Format.md

 In this case there is no blank line (text) or 0 key count (binary) terminator since the key value count is known.

-Compression flag is never used with this value type.
+Chunk and Compression flags are never used with this value type.

 To be clear on how it works.
 In the text file leading separators before the key are unnecessary and are only here for clarity.
 Leading separators before a \n are allowed but are wasteful.